lowdefy/lowdefy/packages/plugins/blocks/blocks-aggrid/README.md

   - `selected: object[]`: List of selected row objects.
 - `onSelectionChanged`: Triggered when the selected rows are changed and pass the following to `_event`:
   - `selected: object[]`: List of selected row objects.
-- `onSortChanged`: Trigger event when the filter changes and pass the following to `_event`:
+- `onSortChanged`: Trigger event when the sort changes and pass the following to `_event`:
   - `rows: object[]`: List of row objects matched by the filter.
   - `sort: object[]`: List of rows which are being sorted.